Create and use strong passwords - Microsoft Support

 Windows sign-in options and account protection - Microsoft Support

+Change or manage your password or PIN.
 To change your password or PIN, go to Start > Settings > Accounts > Sign-in options.
 Select PIN (Windows Hello), and then select Change PIN.
 Select Password then select Change.
-Windows Hello lets you sign in to your devices, apps, online services, and networks using your face, iris, fingerprint, or a PIN.

 Create a password reset disk for a local account in Windows